achow-conestogac/25w-database/README.md

  - did i use (exercise) the production code (target code)
  - did I accomplish my goals

-Failing test -> fix the failure
+Failing test -> did soemthign change -> fix the failure
  - look at the failure & do the opposite
      - "no directory found" -> action: create directory